HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>What's a C# delegate?</summary>

 A delegate in C# is an object representing method(s) to call at a later time.
-Events, Action, Func, and delegates are implemented as a 'multicast delegate'.
-This means that any number of methods may subscribe to the same delegate.
+You may encounter delegates under the following names: Events, Action, Func, and delegate.
+Under the hood these are all implemented with a 'multicast delegate'.

-We use += when registering for an event so not to overwrite any other subscribers.
+When a method is added to a delegate to be called later, this is referred to as 'subscribing'.
+Multicast delegate means that any number of methods may subscribe to the same delegate.
+We use += when subscribing so not to overwrite any other subscribers.

 ```csharp
 EditorApplication.playmodeStateChanged += OnPlaymodeStateChanged;
 ```

-If the owner of the delegate (in the example above that's EditorApplication) may outlive the subscriber you should unsubcribe from the event OnDestroy, or any time you are no longer interested in future updates.
-We do this with -= to remove our method and leave the remaining methods in-tact (if there are any).
+If the owner of the delegate (in the example above that's EditorApplication) may outlive the subscriber, the subscribe should unsubcribe when it's destroyed.
+Also any time you are no longer interested in future updates, unsubscribe.
+We do this with -= to remove our method and leave the remaining methods subscribed (if there are any).

 ```csharp
 EditorApplication.playmodeStateChanged -= OnPlaymodeStateChanged;
 ```

-Events are a common use case.
-You may have a GameManager tracking points include an event onPointsChange.
-Other components/systems in the game, such as Achievements and the points UI, may subscribe to onPointsChange.
+Events are a common use case for delegates.
+For example, you may have a GameManager with a field for Points include an event "onPointsChange".
+Other components/systems in the game, such as Achievements and the points UI, may subscribe to the onPointsChange event.
 When a player earns points, a method in Achievements is then called which can consider awarding a high score achievement and a method in the points UI is called to refresh what the player sees on-screen.
-This way those components only need to refresh when something changed as opposed to checking the current state each frame.
+This way those components only need to refresh when something has changed as opposed to checking the current state each frame.

 ```csharp
 using System;